H1

 Possible Causes

-Normal defrost operation on Camry heat pump, Outdoor coil heavily frosted due to humidity and low temperature, Faulty defrost sensor causing extended defrost, Defective defrost control on outdoor PCB
+Normal defrost operation on a Camry heat pump, outdoor coil heavily frosted due to humidity and low temperature, faulty defrost sensor causing extended defrost, defective defrost control on the outdoor PCB.

 How to Fix / Troubleshooting